RileyPut7/RIleyPut7/BlockOfCode.md

-# Here is a block of code that I wrote for this class.
+# Here is a block of code that I wrote for my 2040 INFOTTC class.
+_This Code will produce a text document with a title and content after completing the requried operations._

 using System;